How to Grow Peppers In Pots: 9 Tips for Success

 6. Fertilize Twice a Month and Water Daily

 Because peppers produce fruit at such a fast rate, they require frequent fertilization.
 This is especially true of peppers in pots because a lot of the nutrients are washed away with each watering.
-By applying a balanced veggie fertilizer every two weeks, you’ll assure your peppers get everything they need to keep producing.
+By applying a balanced veggie fertilizer every two weeks, you’ll ensure your peppers get everything they need to keep producing.

 7. Keep an Eye Out for Top-Heavy Growth